 First of all, those Jews who were demanding the works of the Law for salvation are dealt with.
 They were not preaching the "Gospel of the Circumcision," but had a "gospel" which was not a gospel at all.
 God's curse rests on them.
 This is the burden of Gal.
 1:6 - 9.
-If these verses are contrasting God's message to Gentiles with God's message to Jews -- Paul's message with Peter's -- then the words "unto you" should have maximum emphasis, for whether the messenger is blessed or cursed would depend on whom he is addressing.
-But Rotherham's translation (The Emphasized Bible) indicates they bear but minimal emphasis.
+If these verses are contrasting God's message to Gentiles with God's message to Jews -- Paul's message with Peter's -- then the words "unto you" should have maximum emphasis.
+In that case the messenger is blessed or cursed depending on whether he is preaching to Gentiles or to Jews.
+But Rotherham's translation (the Emphasized Bible) indicates the words "unto you" bear but minimal emphasis.
 Would Peter be preaching a message that could, under any circumstances, be termed a perversion of the gospel of Christ?
 Paul's conflict was not primarily with the apostles, but with those who taught "Except ye be circumcised after the manner of Moses ye cannot be saved."
-The apostles themselves said of these teachers, "[They] have troubled you with words, subverting your souls, saying, 'Ye must be circumcised, and keep the Law of Moses [for salvation - Acts 15:1],' to whom we gave no such commandment" (Acts 15:24).
+The apostles themselves said of these teachers, "[They] have troubled you with words, subverting your souls, saying, 'Ye must be circumcised, and keep the Law of Moses [for salvation -- Acts 15:1],' to whom we gave no such commandment" (Acts 15:24).

-The second problem is before us in Galatians two -- the danger of perpetuating the temporary Gospel of the Circumcision after the need for it is past, and bringing it over into the church of this age to modify or replace the Gospel of the Grace of God.
+Paul's second topic is introduced in Galatians two.
+It is the danger of perpetuating the temporary Gospel of the Circumcision after the need for it is past -- and bringing it over into the church of this age to modify or replace the Gospel of the Grace of God.
 In Gal.
-2:7 - 9 Peter did not agree that the messages were the same, but that each one, in its proper place, was of God.
+2:7-10 Peter did not agree that the messages were the same, but that each one, in its proper place, was of God.

-Following this, however, he was guilty of bringing the principles of the circumcision gospel over into a congregation of the Body of Christ.
+Following this, however, Peter was guilty of bringing the principles of the circumcision gospel over into a congregation of the Body of Christ.
 He was not doing this by his teaching, but by actions not in conformity with the teaching.
-For him, it was not the curse of God he received, but rebuke from Paul (Galatians chapter two).
+For him it was not the curse of God he received, but rebuke from Paul (Galatians chapter two).

-Peter evidently, in time at least, took it well, for later he spoke of Paul as "our beloved brother."
+Evidently Peter took it well, for later he spoke of Paul as "our beloved brother."
 He acknowledged that his writings are Scripture, though admitting he found it hard to understand some things Paul taught.
 It was not Paul's teachings he deplored, however, but the wresting of them (2 Pet.
 3:15, 16).

-The "Gospel of the Kingdom" will again be preached during the tribulation period (Matt.
+The "Gospel of the Kingdom" will again be preached during the Tribulation (Matt.
 24:14) for, again, and finally, the kingdom will be near (Luke 21:31).
-There will be ''delay no longer'' (Rev. 10:6 - NASB).
-The kingdom will be (along with the associated return of the King), at last and for sure, the next major development in the kingdom program!
+There will be "delay no longer" (Rev. 10:6 -- Revised Scofield, NKJV, and others).
+It will be (along with the associated return of the King), at last and for sure, the next major development in the kingdom program!

---- William P Heath

-<My Documents\Class Notes\New Testament\Acts-4> in Microsoft Word

-(<amipro\docs\clasnot\ntestmt\actsd.sam >)
+---- W. P. Heath Bible Study # 1 < My Documents\Bible Studies\4gospels > on Microsoft Word

+< docs\bibstudy\4gospels.sam > on AmiPro